pnp/AdaptiveCards-Templates/samples/simple-list/README.md

 ## Summary

-Design for showing simple list of people in prase scenario
+Design for showing simple list of people in prase scenario.

 ![picture of the extension in action](assets/card.png)